zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 ## Introduction

 In [Using the Backend RPCAPI] it is shown how a test of a single domain name (zone) can be started using the RPC-API interface to Zonemaster-Backend.
-It also possible to start a batch of domain names at the same time.
-Such a batch is principle the same thing as running the `start_domain_test` individually for each domain name in the batch.
+It is also possible to start a batch of domain names at the same time.
+In principle such a batch is the same thing as running the `start_domain_test` individually for each domain name in the batch.

 This document will describe how batches of domain name tests can be run and what to think about when running batches, especially large ones.

-Zonemaster-Backend uses a databse to store information on enqueued tests and results from tests.
+Zonemaster-Backend uses a database to store information on enqueued tests and results from tests.
 It is possible to use SQLite as the database backend for small installations and test installations, but that is not useful for running real batches on.
-In this document it is assumed that Backend has been installed with [MariaDB/MySQL] or [PostgreSQL].
+Therefore in this document it is assumed that Backend has been installed with [MariaDB/MySQL] or [PostgreSQL].

 ## Combining GUI and batch